TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 .mid doesn't have any way of naming specific audio files to be loaded for specific tracks.
 Instead, it uses the reserved file names listed [here](../Audio%20Files.md).

+### Metadata

+Song metadata is not stored within the .mid file itself.
+Instead, an accompanying song.ini file is used, the infrastructure for which is detailed [here](../song.ini/Core%20Infrastructure.md).

 ### Track Names

 Tracks are identified by their track name meta event, which is the first event of each track.